onflow/cadence/docs/language.md

   Only [signed transactions](#transactions) can get the `AuthAccount` for an account.
-  For each script signer of the transaction, the corresponding `AuthAccount` is passed to the `prepare` phase of the transaction.
+  For each script signer of the transaction, the corresponding `AuthAccount` is passed to the `prepare` block of the transaction.

   ```cadence
   struct AuthAccount {